elileinkram/_feedstack_web/README.md

 A post with a higher ranking will show up in the feed before a post with a lower ranking.

-The number is calculated by [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
+The ranking number is calculated by [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).

 The [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function takes in 3 objects as input.